igorlord/draft-ferrieuxhamchaoui-lossbits/draft-ferrieuxhamchaoui-quic-lossbits.md

 # Loss Bits

-The proposal introduces two bits that are to be present in packets with a short header.
+The draft introduces two bits that are to be present in packets with a short header.
 Therefore, only loss of short header packets is reported using loss bits.
 Whenever this specification refers to packets, it is referring only to packets with short headers.

 * Q: The "sQuare signal" bit is toggled every N outgoing packets as explained below in {{squarebit}}.
+This is a previously-reserved short header bit 0x10.

 * L: The "Loss event" bit is set to 0 or 1 according to the Unreported Loss counter, as explained below in {{lossbit}}.
+This is a previously-reserved short header bit 0x08.

 Each endpoint maintains appropriate counters independently and separately for each connection 4-tuple and destination Connection ID.
+Whenever this specification refers to connections, it is referring to packets sharing the same 4-tuple and destination Connection ID.

 ## Setting the sQuare Bit on Outgoing Packets {#squarebit}